gasparesganga/gasparesganga.com/_posts/2016-04-22-jquery-loading-overlay-version-1.2.md

 layout      : post
 title       : jQuery LoadingOverlay version 1.2
-description : New 1.2 release, with new features and extras tags        : [Javascript, jQuery, Plugin, LoadingOverlay]
+description : New 1.2 release, with new features and extras tags        : [Releases, Javascript, jQuery, Plugin, LoadingOverlay]
 ---

 My [jQuery LoadingOverlay plugin](/labs/jquery-loading-overlay/) continues be the most popular release of mine.
 It gets downloaded and I recieve feedback messages and emails almost daily, wow!